This post may contain affiliate links. Please read our full Disclosure Policy.

 Solar Power & Electricity in a Tiny House

-In the beginning, we used 3500 V generator to power the tiny house.
+In the beginning, we used a 3500 V generator to power the tiny house.
 The one we use has command start and works really well.
-The remote start is key to convenience for this source of power as it makes it so easy to turn on and off when needed no matter where you are indoors!
+The remote start is key to convenience for this source of power, as it makes it so easy to turn on and off when needed, no matter where you are indoors!

-This past summer we added solar power that has made the unit completely off grid!!
+This past summer, we added solar power, which has completely off-grid the unit!!
 Using three 2′ by 4′ solar panels, we were able to charge 2 – 12 volt batteries consistently.
-A 600 watt converter is the perfect size to run the small refrigerator and all the LED lights in the home.
+A 600-watt converter is the perfect size to run the small refrigerator and all the LED lights in the home.
 We still keep the generator there in case of emergencies or if there has been a cloudy day.
-The 2021 summer was very smokey from all the fires in BC so it was difficult to keep the solar going some days.
-Overall we are very happy with how well solar works for us there.
+The 2021 summer was smokey from all the fires in BC, so keeping the solar going some days was difficult.
+Overall, we are very happy with how well solar panels work for us there.

 Off Grid Bathroom

-What do you use for a bathroom??
-This is the question I get asked most most!
+What do you use for a bathroom?
+This is the question I get asked most often!
 Although we have an outdoor biffy (outhouse) on the property, we still decided to put in a separate room for a toilet and sink.
-There is no plumbing in this unit however, we use a simple compost style toilet.
+There is no plumbing in this unit; however, we use a simple compost-style toilet.

 You can purchase Double Dootie bags from Amazon.
-These work pretty good for a weekend away as most of the time they only use the indoor toilet in the night.
+These work pretty well for a weekend away as, most of the time, they only use the indoor toilet at night.
 The outhouse works fine throughout the day!

 Plumbing an Off-Grid Shed Cabin

 Although there are ways to add plumbing to the unit, we have chosen to leave it without for now.
-Instead, we pack water to the unit in large 5 gallon jugs and use a simple pump system.
+Instead, we pack water into large 5-gallon jugs and use a simple pump system.

 off grid kitchen sink

-In the summer months, I will catch rainwater off the eaves which will also be used to wash dishes, etc. Eventually, we may add a drain pipe somewhere in the building for gray water.
+In the summer months, I catch rainwater off the eaves, which I use to wash dishes, etc. Eventually, we may add a drain pipe somewhere in the building for gray water.

-If a shower or washing is needed, it is only a short drive to home or you can always go take a dip in one of the surrounding lakes to cleanup!
+If a shower or washing is needed, it is only a short drive home, or you can always take a dip in one of the surrounding lakes to clean up!

 master bedroom in a cabin shed with linen bedding.

-Scandinavian minimalism decor has become more popular lately and with good reason!
-It is all about simplicity, purity and calmness and most often it is only using items that have a purpose in your home as decor, which makes it the perfect type of decor for a small space like a cabin shed or tiny home.
+Scandinavian farmhouse and minimalist decor have become more popular lately, and with good reason!
+They are all about simplicity, purity, and calmness.
+Most often, they only use items with a purpose in your home as decor, making it the perfect type for a small space like a cabin shed or tiny house.
+I also tried to incorporate as much Hygge into this space as possible.

 Three key points were kept in mind when decorating the tiny house.